 Native American Celebrations

-If you’re looking for something a little more gritty and adrenaline-fueled to celebrate the pioneer spirit and Utah’s western heritage, then get your tickets to the Days of ‘47 Cowboy Games & Rodeo.
+If you’re looking for something a little more gritty and adrenaline-fueled to celebrate the pioneer spirit and Utah’s western heritage, then get your tickets to the Utah Days of '47 Rodeo, this year running from July 19-22 and the 24th.
 National competitors in bareback riding, steer wrestling, roping, bronc riding, bull riding, and more will have you yee-hawing on the edge of your seat.
-Prior to the rodeo, your family can enjoy pony rides, live music, a carnival, and cultural exhibits.
+Prior to the rodeo, your family can enjoy pony rides, live music, a mechanical bull, pony rides, vendors, and cultural exhibits.

 This Is the Place Heritage Park Pioneer Day